core-wg/transport-indication/draft-amsuess-core-transport-indication.md

 information is delivered once at discovery time.

 Using the has-proxy and has-unique-proxy with HTTP URIs as the context is NOT RECOMMENDED;
-the HTTP provisions the Alt-Svc header and ALPN are preferred.
+the HTTP provisions of the Alt-Svc header and ALPN are preferred.

 ## Using DNS